Frequently asked questions about funded early education

-This page answers your questions about funded education for 3 and 4 year olds.
+This page answers your questions about funded education.
 Select a link to jump to that topic:

 - How you can take the funded hours